 There are many factors that affect the position, firmness, and elasticity of a woman’s breasts.
 Pregnancy and nursing, weight loss, aging, gravity – these and more can cause a woman’s breasts to sag or droop (ptosis).
 A breast lift is a cosmetic surgery procedure that addresses these concerns.
 It basically elevates the breast to a more youthful and upright position, and restores its suppleness.

 A breast lift surgery cannot increase the volume or change the size of the breasts.
-For this reason, it is usually combined with breast augmentation.
+For the patient more volume the procedure can be combined with insertion of breast implants.

 Who Should Get a Breast Lift?